 The pH of water is generally not an issue in most lakes and ponds.
 Typically pH levels in most Wisconsin waters range from 6-8, which is recommended for most freshwater fish species.

 Ammonia levels can and will pose major threats to a fish population.
 Ammonia generally becomes a problem in smaller ponds that have problems with dissolved oxygen.
 With proper oxygen levels ammonia is less likely to become a problem.

-Nitrites can cause major fish kills in ponds.
-Nitrites and ammonia are closely related.
+Nitrites can cause major fish kills in ponds and are closely related to ammonia.
 As fish release waste into the water, bacteria (nitrosomonas) break down the ammonia into nitrites.
 These nitrites are then consumed by another group of bacteria (nitrobacter), which will convert nitrites into nitrates.
 Nitrates are then utilized by plant life within the pond.